open-craft/open-edx-proposals/oeps/oep-0045/decisions/0001-tutor-as-replacement-for-edx-configuration.rst

    pip install -e .
    tutor local quickstart

-By default, this provides, each in a separate Docker (or podman) container:
+By default, this provides, each in a separate Docker container:

 -  The LMS
 -  Studio